 What this also confirms is that the Reformed “doctrines of grace” cannot be preached or taught as coherent with the biblical definition of the gospel as “good news.”
 Greear is bending over backwards to avoid the negative implications of his Calvinist understanding of this text regarding election and predestination – even to the point where logical coherence can be cavalierly dismissed.
 Surely Greear can see the contradiction in what he is presenting.
-But we have already seen that Greear is able to suppress his reason and would have others do so when he encouraged his people to say, “I’m not sure how they work out.
+But we have already seen that Greear is able to suppress his reason, and would have others do so when he encouraged his people to say, “I’m not sure how they work out.
 But I’ll believe they are both true because both are revealed.”
 And that is what he is doing here.
-This is what it takes to become a Calvinist and remain a Calvinist.
+Putting aside your reason and moral intuition is what it takes to become a Calvinist and remain a Calvinist.

 It is required by the biblical definition of the word “gospel” to be “good news.”
 Greear knows this “good news,” for he wrote about it in his book.
 But here he devolves into a theology and soteriology that has no good news in it.
-First, Calvinism is a universal divine causal determinism.
-That, in and of itself, places it in direct contradiction with the biblical worldview which depicts reality and the God/man relationship as contingent in nature, stressing human freedom and responsibility.
+First, Calvinism is a universal divine causal determinism (see Chapter 4).
+That, in and of itself, places it in direct contradiction with the biblical worldview which depicts reality and the God/man relationship as contingent in nature while affirming human freedom and responsibility.
 Biblical divine sovereignty is not divine determinism.
 Secondly, therefore, soteriologically Calvinism amounts to mere news about God having predetermined the salvation of certain individuals known only to God on an unconditional basis while assigning all others to perdition.
 No one can believe in Christ unless that faith is given to them by God and it is only given to the ones he has chosen to save.
 God works irresistibly in the elect.
 All others are preordained to eternal death.
-Everyone’s eternal destiny has nothing to do with the person.
+Everyone’s eternal destiny has nothing to do with the person themselves despite what Greear has said above.
 It has been predetermined by God.
-God does not love all persons and many Calvinists say that Jesus did not die for all persons but only for the elect.
+Implied in unconditional election is the fact that God does not love all persons.
+In addition, many Calvinists affirm that Jesus did not die for all persons but only for the elect.
 Thirdly, therefore, the “doctrines of grace” (i.e., TULIP), are never proclaimed as the “good news” of the gospel because they do not contain good news.
 They cannot be put into the service of a truly evangelical (which means “good news”) gospel ministry.
 They are never proclaimed by Calvinists themselves as the “good news” of the gospel.
 The “news” evangelicals proclaim also needs to be “good” for those hearing it.
 Greear knows this.
-Therefore, in his book on the gospel, for the most part, he speaks a non-Calvinist message of “good news” avoiding his Calvinist soteriology and here defaults to a non-Calvinist view of human freedom and responsibility when he says, “Whether you are chosen is entirely in your court” and “you have the opportunity to choose right now whether or not you are predestined.”
+Therefore, in his book on the gospel, for the most part, he speaks a non-Calvinist message of “good news” avoiding his Calvinist soteriology and yet defaults to a non-Calvinist view of human freedom and responsibility when he says, “Whether you are chosen is entirely in your court” and “you have the opportunity to choose right now whether or not you are predestined.”
 But when he does this, he is incoherent with his Calvinist soteriological doctrines.
-It is confused mix of Calvinist determinism and non-Calvinist libertarian free will.
+It is a confused mix of Calvinist determinism and non-Calvinist libertarian free will.
 I submit that this confusion along with Greear’s suppression of reason, flight to mystery and theological vacillation is very significant as to discerning the credibility and therefore the validity of his interpretation of Ephesians 1.

 This is a very serious matter intellectually, exegetically, theologically and hermeneutically.
-It’s troubling to think that Greear’s exhortations to “turn off your objections and just listen” will cause many Christians to forfeit using their minds to evaluate what Greear is saying by putting aside clear thinking and accepting this astoundingly naive statement about reading the biblical text and the need for interpretation.
+It’s troubling to think that Greear’s exhortations to “turn off your objections and just listen” will cause many Christians to forfeit using their minds to evaluate what Greear is saying.
+Indeed, they will have to put aside clear thinking and accept the following astoundingly naive statement about reading the biblical text and the need for interpretation.